wp-plugins/alo-easymail/readme.txt

 * you can send to registered users and/or to other e-mail addresses
 * you can use some tags in the e-mail content (post title, post excerpt, user name, site link)
-* you can save an e-mail template for future sendings
+* you can save an e-mail template and the e-mail addresses for future sendings

 == Installation ==